 • The aquatic invasive terrestrial plants, Purple loosestrife and Phragmities should be controlled along the shoreline and adjacent wetlands where present.
 Both species are exotic and have the ability to displace beneficial native vegetation.
 Purple loosestrife grows 2 -4 feet tall and is a vibrant magenta color.
-It is very aggressive and can quickly become the dominant wetland vegetaion.
+It is very aggressive and can quickly become the dominant wetland vegetation.
 Phragmites (common reed)

 is a wetland grass that ranges in height from 6 to 15 feet tall.
 "Phrag" quickly becomes the dominant feature in aquatic ecosystems, aggressively invading shorelines, wetlands, and ditches.
 This plant creates dense "strands" - walls of weeds crowding out beneficial native wetland vegetation and indigenous waterfowl habitats.
 Spreading by fragmentation and an extensive root system, Phragmites ultimately out-competes native plant life for sun, water and nutrients.
+As Portage Lake also hosts a healthy native Phrag community, it is vital to identify each strand for proper management and promote native Phragmites, when present.

-The terrestrial invasive plant, Japanese knotweed should be controlled throughout the Portage Lake Watershed.
+• The terrestrial invasive plant, Japanese knotweed should be controlled throughout the Portage Lake Watershed.
 Japanese knotweed is a large, herbaceous perennial plant native to Eastern Asia.
 In North America, the species has been classified as an invasive species.
 Japanese knotweed has hollow stems with distinct raised nodes that give it the appearance of bamboo, though it is not closely related.
 Reaching a maximum height of about 12' each growing season, it is typical to see much smaller plants in places where they sprout through cracks in the pavement or are repeatedly cut down.
 The invasive root system and strong growth can damage concrete foundations, buildings, roads, paving, retaining walls and architectural sites.
 It can also reduce the capacity of channels to carry water.
 It forms thick, dense colonies that completely crowd out any other herbaceous species.
 The success of the species has been partially attributed to its tolerance of a very wide range of soil types, pH and salinity.
 The plant is also resilient to cutting, vigorously resprouting from the roots.
 The most effective method of control is by herbicide application close to the flowering stage in late summer or autumn.

-Narrow-leaf cattails, another terrestrial invasive species, which can often be confused with the Common cattail, are often found growing in marches, lakeshores, ponds, ditches, etc. Similar to other invasive species, Narrow-leaf cattails often form monocultures and outcompete other native species, leading to a concern for species habitat and often affecting recreational use of the area.
+• Narrow-leaf cattails, another terrestrial invasive species, which can often be confused with the Common cattail, are often found growing in marches, lakeshores, ponds, ditches, etc. Similar to other invasive species, Narrow-leaf cattails often form monocultures and outcompete other native species, leading to a concern for species habitat and often affecting recreational use of the area.
 Narrow-leaf cattail's leaves are about 1⁄2 inch wide, roughly half the width of the native broadleaf cattail.
 The stem is roughly 3-6' tall.
 The two species also hybridize, producing a cross that can exhibit characteristics of both species, though is often taller and more aggressive than either parent species and can be more difficult to identify.
 Management options include mowing, digging, grazing, water level manipulation, and chemical control.